samfajobi/SOC-incident-triage-playbook-by-Fajobi/README.md

 By practicing these workflows, SOC analysts can develop critical skills in **alert validation, incident assessment, and decision-making**, independent of the tools being used.

+## MITRE ATT&CK Alignment

+Each playbook includes relevant MITRE ATT&CK mappings to provide threat context and explain where the alert fits within the attack lifecycle.
+This helps guide triage decisions and escalation priorities.

 ---